programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include toc.html %}

 ## Introduction
 In Part 1 of this lesson, you used three.js to create a website featuring a camera and a scene with lights, camera navigation controls, and a model featuring multiple jars on a map of New Guinea.
 In Part 2, the 3D model will be made more interactive.
-To do so, will involve learning how to make and import the various model components separately.
+This will involve learning how to make and import the various model components separately.

 The model in Part 1 ([seen here in SketchFab](https://skfb.ly/putNM)), featured a selection of the over 100 vessel types historically made in the New Guinea region.
 Digital scenes with models of cultural heritage can visually convey information, such as similarities and differences in pottery form across a geographical area.
 Annotating elements of the model using text (or media such as images), can increase the ability of digital models to convey information and ideas on the history and culture of a region or era.